 The group stays in Naha city where students visit Shurijô Castle and explore the lively Kokusai Dori Street and Makishi Public Market, and enjoy city night life.
 The group tours the island from the far north to the south to see historic and economic development/new business incubator sites, and visit research universities, museums and other cultural venues, attend special events, and visit with scholars and artists.

 Students register for a total of 8 credits for this program.
 In addition to the trip, the courses meet jointly for approximately 5-6 times in the fall quarter and 3 times in the winter quarter.
-As of right now the course meeting dates will be Oct 14, 21, 28 and Nov 4, 11 during Fall Quarter, and Jan 6, 13, 20 for Winter Quarter.
+As of May 18, 2015 the course meeting dates will be Wednesday nights from 6-9pm Sept 23, 30, Oct 7, 28 and Nov 4, 11 (in 990 W. Fullerton) during Fall Quarter, and Jan 6, 13, 20 (in 1150 W. Fullerton) for Winter Quarter.
 These dates, however, are subject to change; any updates will be available upon acceptance and/or from the Program Directors upon commencement of the Fall Quarter.

 In the fall quarter, students register for PSC 359 - Topics in Comparative Politics: Okinawa in Asia: Culture, Politics, and Business, taught by Kathryn Ibata-Arens.
 This course introduces Okinawan culture, politics, and business.
 Pre-trip classes provide an overview of Okinawa’s (Ryukyu’s) unique culture, nationalism, struggle for independence and economic development as well as business and political relations with Japan, other Asian countries, and the United States.
 Students complete a photo journal of their sights and experiences in Okinawa for the final project.